redsoxfan0219/sphinx-action-test/docs/githubaction.rst

 - To allow uses to write in a simple, lightweight markup language (typically Markdown or reStructuredText)
 - To render that simple markup text into attractive, stylized HTML files

-The beauty of static site generators is that, after some initial setup, that process is reduced to a single command line statement, like the one I use to build the HTML for this site:
+The beauty of static site generators is that, after some initial setup, the process is reduced to a single command line statement, like the one I use to build the HTML for this site on my local machine:

 ::